philwilkinson40/Micropython_course/PITCHME.md

 ---

-### using the SHELL ###
+### using RSHELL ###

-follow the RSHELL and MPFSHELL guides on the readme.md on the GITHUB pages
+- follow the RSHELL and MPFSHELL guides on the readme.md on the GITHUB pages

-launch shell
+- identify the correct port connected ls /dev/ launch shell
 ```
 rshell --buffer-size=30 -a -p /dev/ttyUSB0
 ```
-list files on d1 mini, then copy a file to the board, then remove
+- list files on d1 mini, then copy a file to the board, then remove
 ```
 ls /pyboard
 cp Documents/main.py /pyboard
 rm /pyboard/main.py
 ```
-enter (repl) and leave (ctrl+x) the REPL is easy
+- enter (repl) and leave (ctrl+x) the REPL is easy

 +++